Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "We should wake up men, eat, shit, warm up muscles."

-"You do that…" Tooko kept a close eye on his instruments.
-"I’ll get us down there in one piece…"
+"You do that..."
+Tooko kept a close eye on his instruments.
+"I’ll get us down there in one piece..."

 "Trouble?"
 Ferd gave the sensor readout an uncomprehending look.